Haozv/js-demo/README.md

 # js-demo

-_make a div which can be dragged by mouse when clicked_
+_make a div which can be dragged by mouse when clicked._